-\textbf{Ineffective when stable: }Implicit updates allow primitives in invisible viewpoints to be updated based on their current moment.
+\textbf{Ineffective when stable: }Implicit updates allow primitives that are invisible from the current viewpoint to be updated based on their optimizer moments.
 Our reasoning, grounded in experimental results, is as follows.
-When primitives are in a stable state—more precisely, at saddle points, which are abundant in 3DGS when no external perturbation is applied \citep{wang2025steepest}—implicit updates are largely ineffective while incurring additional computational cost.
+When primitives are in a stable state—more precisely, near saddle points, which are abundant in 3DGS when no external perturbation is applied \citep{wang2025steepest}—implicit updates are largely ineffective while incurring additional computational cost.
 In vanilla 3DGS, we implemented AIU (see GS4 and GS3 in Sec.~\ref{sec::all_results}), and observed negligible improvement.

-\textbf{Less controllable when unstable: }In contrast, when primitives are unstable, such as during the early training phase (e.g., densification, where newly generated primitives often have zero moment), or when the update step is relatively large, or when moment is rescaled, implicit updates can become problematic.
-We designed several experiments to highlight their uncontrollability.
-For instance, adopting AIU during densification in vanilla 3DGS with Sparse Adam can lead to more primitives but worse performance, as shown in GS6 in Sec.~\ref{sec::all_results}, as even small update steps for invisible primitives introduce instability.
-Based on Obsidian 1, Sparse Adam tend to be stable, with which fewer primitives meet the gradient condition.
+\textbf{Less controllable when unstable: }In contrast, when primitives are unstable, such as during the early training phase, e.g., densification, where newly generated primitives often have zero optimizer moments, or when the update step is relatively large, or when optimizer moments are rescaled, implicit updates can become problematic.
+We design several experiments to highlight their uncontrollability.
+For instance, adopting AIU during densification in vanilla 3DGS with Sparse Adam can lead to more primitives but worse performance, as shown by GS6 in Appendix Sec.~\ref{sec::all_results}, as even small update steps for invisible primitives introduce instability.
+According to Obsidian 1, Sparse Adam tends to be stable, causing fewer primitives to satisfy the gradient condition.
 AIU disrupts this stability: when primitives overfit certain views due to implicit updates, they induce larger gradients in other views, triggering unnecessary densification.
 The additional primitives do not necessarily improve rendering quality.
 In the Appendix Sec.\ref{sec::all_results}, we provide multiple AIU configurations: although in some cases the quality approaches that of vanilla 3DGS, the more common results are in worse quality, confirming the uncontrollable nature of implicit updates.